 Medicaid Members in the CO APCD

 Approximately 25% of Coloradans receive health care services through Medicaid compared to 23% for people with commercial insurance.
-In 2022, 1.73 million individuals were treated under Medicaid programs and the CO APCD collects 100% of the claims from Medicaid members in Colorado, making it one of the most complete payer data set in the database.
+In 2022, 2.9 million individuals were treated under Medicaid programs and the CO APCD collects 100% of the claims from Medicaid members in Colorado, making it one of the most complete payer data sets in the database.
 The robust nature of the Medicaid data set makes it a relatively straightforward asset to use and analyze, unlike commercial data which is subject to self-insured employer submission restrictions or Medicare Fee-For-Service which can only be used in specific situations.

 There are some crucial nuances in how Medicaid pays providers and what is included in the claims submissions that are important to note.
 Medicaid pays hospitals supplemental payments outside of the typical fee-for-service claim payment, and CIVHC receives a separate annual file indicating additional inpatient payments.
-These additional payments are included in some of our public reports such as the cost of care information in the Affordability Dashboard and the Community Dashboard, but may not always be reflected in other reports.
+These additional payments are included in some of our public reports such as the cost of care analysis and the Community Dashboard, but may not always be reflected in other reports.
 In addition, Medicaid pays for services that are not covered by commercial payers (e.g., long-term care services and nursing facilities), so it is important to keep this in mind when comparing Medicaid inpatient costs with inpatient costs from other payer types in our public reports.

 For more information about Medicaid claims or other payers submitting to the CO APCD, please visit our CO APCD Insights Dashboard, or contact us at firstname.lastname@example.org.